-All plastic surgeons who are under the age of 42 and/or have been in practice for fewer than five years are considered "young plastic surgeons."
+All plastic surgeons under the age of 42 and/or have been in practice for fewer than eight years are considered "young plastic surgeons."

 Frequently Asked Questions